 PhD in Archaeology

 Archaeology is a global discipline in which a comparative perspective is brought to bear on all types of material culture in the pursuit of understanding people of the distant and recent past.
-To this end the Department of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.
+To this end Boston University archaeologists provide education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

-Please note that the Department of Archaeology no longer is admitting doctoral students – our PhD program is closed to new admissions.
-However, a new track in Anthropological Archaeology within the existing Anthropology PhD program will accept applications in 2017 for enrollment in the Fall 2018 semester.
-Questions concerning admission to that program can be directed to the Director of Graduate Studies of Archaeology or Anthropology.
+Please note that doctoral students seeking a PhD in Archaeology can no longer apply to this program – our PhD program is permanently closed to new admissions.
+A new track in Anthropological Archaeology within the existing Anthropology PhD program is now accepting applications for a PhD in Anthropology with a specialization in Anthropological Archaeology.
+More details on that program are available through the Department of Anthropology here.
+Questions concerning admission to that program can be directed to the Director of Graduate Studies of Anthropology.

-Questions regarding the Archaeology PhD academic program, policies, regulations, financial aid, petitions, or grievances should be addressed to the Director of Graduate Studies, who represents the Graduate Studies Committee.
+Questions regarding the legacy Archaeology PhD academic program’s policies, regulations, financial aid, petitions, or grievances should be addressed to the Director of Graduate Studies, who represents the Graduate Studies Committee.

 Applicants must have a BA, with sufficient course work in archaeology, anthropology, art history, classical studies and/or other related fields, and/or significant field, laboratory, or museum experience.
 Applicants intending to concentrate in Classical or Near Eastern Archaeology must have proficiency equivalent to at least four semesters of at least one ancient language at the time of application.
 Coursework taken in fulfillment of this requirement should be demonstrated at the time of application and is among those criteria reviewed when applications are evaluated.